FormidableLabs/radium-grid/README.md

 ```

 ## Demo
-There's more complex examples on the demo page.
+There are more complex examples on the demo page.
 Check out the code in [app.jsx](https://github.com/FormidableLabs/radium-grid/blob/master/demo/app.jsx).

 ### Installation
 - Install builder: `npm install -g builder`